Is a wetland you care about under threat? We can help you stop it.

 Is your wetland under threat?

 If you are a civil society organisation in the Mediterranean facing a direct threat to a wetland or river, the Red Alert System is designed for you.
-Applications are free, open year-round, and take approximately 20 minutes.
+Applications are free and take approximately 40 minutes to complete.
+There is no requirement for prior experience in international advocacy.

 Latest Red Alert updates